ghoulsblade/clag/README.md

 * /clag stop : uinstall hook, disables clag-profiling and slowing. allows use of tickprofiler-mod
 * /clag start : reinstall hook

+permissions
+===

+in MCPC, all commands are assigned a permission node base off the classpath to the command class.
+* clag.CLagCommandInfo = for players, so they can do /clag-info
+* clag.CLagCommand = for admins, access /clag [subcommand]

 ideas
 ====